 I often get the question, “What leading indicators should I be measuring?”
 As a consultant and coach, I give the typical consultant answer, “It depends.”
 I know what you’re thinking, that’s no answer at all, but it really does depend.
 There is no cookie-cutter solution that works for every company.
-It depends on what the steps are in your sales process/funnel.
+It depends on what the steps are in your sales process and sales funnel.
 First, we need to create a flowchart of every step that takes place from inception to close and dig deep to make sure we don’t miss any important steps.
-Once we have this, we can determine what activities we want to measure that drive the right behavior and build the pipeline to drive the results we need.
+Once we have this, we can determine what metrics we want to measure that drive the right behavior and build the pipeline to drive the results we need.

 Example of a Sales Pipeline: